zzamboni/cf-learn.info/content/home/_index.md

 {{< bookimglinkfloatleft >}}

 The latest release of the book is published at LeanPub.
-You can find its home page at <https://leanpub.com/learning-cfengine/>, or click on the box below.
+You can find its home page at <https://leanpub.com/learning-cfengine/>.

 <div style="clear:left;">
   <div></div>